 I am an ecologist interested in the processes that shape community composition.
-Specifically, I’m interested in that processes that shape plant communities in landscapes that have been heavily impacted by human activities.
+Specifically, I’m interested in that processes that shape plant and animal communities in landscapes that have been heavily impacted by human activities.

 There are few places where human activity has interacted with natural processes to shape communities quite like the insular Caribbean.
 Small, densely populated for centuries, with high rates of endemism, the Caribbean can seem like a microcosm of the future earth.
 The region is plagued by pollution problems, threatened by strengthening hurricanes, and is susceptible to drought and rising sea levels.
 And amongst these problems sit the tropical dry forests, one of the most disturbed, least respected and least recognised tropical biomes.